Andalucia (John Cale song)

-"Andalucia" is a song written by the Welsh musician John Cale, released as the fourth track on his 1973 album Paris 1919.
-It was covered in 1990 by the alternative rock band Yo La Tengo, in their album Fakebook.
+"Andalucia" is a song written by the Welsh musician John Cale, released as the fourth track on his third solo studio album Paris 1919 (1973).
+It was covered in 1990 by the American indie rock band Yo La Tengo for their fourth studio album Fakebook.

 Recording

-Andalucia is the fourth song in Cale's 1973 album, Paris 1919.
+"Andalucia" is the fourth song on Cale's third solo studio album Paris 1919 (1973).
 The backing band for the song, and the rest of the album were not credited until 2006 in the expanded version.
-The lyrics are interpreted in multiple ways - either about Andalusia, Spain, or a person from that area.
+The lyrics are interpreted in multiple ways – either about Andalusia, Spain, or a person from that area.
 The lyrics are delivered as though Cale is about to break down, giving the song a delicate feel.

-Release and reception
+Release and critical reception

 Following Paris 1919s release in 1973, the reviews were mostly favourable.
 Rolling Stone calls "Andalucia" the "most beautiful" song on the album.

-Alternate version
+Alternative version

-In 2006, a reissue of Paris 1919 was released, featuring bonus tracks - rehearsals and alternate versions, and a hidden track (an instrumental of "Macbeth").
-The "Andalucia" rehearsal track is mostly an instrumental, only featuring John Cale singing a small amount of the lyrics.
-It was recorded earlier than the album version - showing Cale's original visualization for the song - far more delicate.
+In 2006, a reissue of Paris 1919 was released, featuring bonus tracks – rehearsals and alternative versions, and a hidden track (an instrumental version of "Macbeth").
+The "Andalucia" rehearsal track is mostly an instrumental, only featuring Cale singing a small amount of the lyrics.
+It was recorded earlier than the album version – showing Cale's original visualisation for the song – far more delicate.